 01 Aug Projection mapping and audio visual equipment for The Big Game in Atlanta

 GigRent was proud to provide projection mapping for buildings involved with “The Big Game” in Atlanta.
-One of those buildings was the Westin Hotel in downtown.
-The Westin Hotel was used as a canvas to show the Lombardi trophy in Atlanta using a cutting-edge technique called projection mapping.
+One of those buildings, The Westin Hotel in downtown, was used as a canvas to display the Lombardi trophy.

 Projection mapping, a cutting-edge technique, uses everyday video projectors to map light onto any surface.
 Projection mapping allows you to turn common objects of any 3D shape into an interactive display.
 More formally, projection mapping is “the display of an image on a non-flat or non-white surface.”
 Projection mapping is the process of projecting an image or video, large or small, onto an object that is not a standard size.
 In order to project onto The Westin Hotel, which has a curved surface, different beam lengths need to be taken into account.
 Multiple audio visual projectors are used for one image and software is used to compensate for the curved surface, ensuring that the image appears correctly.